3. What information do we collect?

 Information we collect from you

-- If you are a customer: Your date of birth, address (supply and mailing if different), address history (where relevant), concession details (where applicable), other forms of identification (such as driver’s licence or passport), payment details, ABN (if applicable) and information about your property that you tell us and information about your interactions and transactions with us.
+- If you are a customer: your date of birth, address (supply and mailing if different), address history (where relevant), concession details (where applicable), other forms of identification (such as driver’s licence or passport), payment details, ABN (if applicable), information about your property that you tell us and information about your interactions and transactions with us.

 - If you apply for a job with us: Information that you provide about your right to work, employment history, qualifications and ability.

 - If you are a contractor of an AGL Group member: your organisation, date of birth and physical address.

 - If you access an AGL Group workplace or site: subject to our internal policies and procedures, we may collect certain sensitive information such as proof of vaccination, vaccination status, medical information or medical exemption information.

 We collect information when you interact with us using the channels we make available to you, including online, through our app, direct contact with our contact centre, social media, and using voice tools (including Amazon Alexa and Google Home).